patching...

 "How many of those guns … saved a shooting?
 How many of those guns we recovered saved someone from being murdered?" he said.

 DeMaio, who inherited last May a police department beset by layoffs, said Wednesday the department was in desperate need of restructure following former director Garry McCarthy's departure.
-DeMaio reestablished the position of police chief in July and also restored the mounted police, marine and aviation units.
+DeMaio and also restored the mounted police, marine and aviation units.

 During his tenure, DeMaio has touted community involvement as crucial to combating crime in the city.
-Last summer, he created a partnership between Mayor Cory Booker and community and clergy leaders across the city to enact the "Safe Summer Initiative," a holistic approach to quashing crime during the hottest - and deadliest - months of the year in Newark.
+Last summer, he created a partnership between Mayor Cory Booker and community and clergy leaders across the city to enact the to quashing crime during the hottest - and deadliest - months of the year in Newark.

 Lately, more and more residents are dialing Newark Police Department's anonymous Crime and Gun Stoppers tiplines, too, he said.